Skip to content

 • Trouble succeeding at school or work.

-• Increased chance of other mental health conditions, including substance use disorders and depression.
+• High case of other mental health conditions, including substance use disorders and depression.

 It’s also worth remembering that treatment for anxiety, depression, and other mental health symptoms might have less effect when ADHD symptoms in women go unaddressed.